The File API allows you to manage files in your account. You can upload, download, list, and delete files.

-After you upload a file, you can use it to perform actions such as attaching it to a Knowledge Graph or using it as an input in a no-code application.
+After you upload a file, you can use it to perform actions such as attaching it to a Knowledge Graph or using it as an input in a no-code agent.

 This guide shows you how to perform the following actions: